-The conflict will be registered with the national conflict database of the UYAP and given a reference number that will indicate the year, the business sector and the region.
+The conflict will be registered with the national number that will indicate the year, the business sector and the region.

 The administrative or tax-related conflict will be considered to have started when an individual files an Administrative Procedural Law (IYUK 11) application against an administrative decision or applies using a dispute resolution mechanism.